Aperture Photometry (photutils.aperture)#

 estimated as the sigma-clipped median value within the circular annulus.

-We’ll use the ApertureStats
+We’ll use the ApertureStats class to

 compute both the photometry (aperture sum) and the background level: